 The guide leads you through the gorillas’ world, surrounded by wild forest and impressive birdlife, exploring the gorilla behavior along the way.
 Tracking excursion leave from Ntebeko Entrance Gate at 8:00am daily and last between two and five hours.

-Hiking and Nature walks
+Golden Monkey tracking and Nature walks

 Mountain and Volcano climbing